anthonykcwi/noteForGithub/fast_fwd_merge.md

 5. Create and add the file to local

-   `touch fast-forward.md
+   `$ touch fast-forward.md`
-   git add fast-forward.md`
+   `$ git add fast-forward.md`

-6. Continue editing the file
+6. Open and edit file

-7. When finish, commit the file to staging area
+7. When finished, commit the file to staging area

    `$ git commit fast_forward.md -m "fast_forward.md initial commit"`

-8. Continue editing the file until finish.
-You may or may not have multiple commit in between.
+8. Continue editing until finish.
+You may or may not have multiple commits in between.

 9. Before fast-forward merge, run git status to be sure all changes are committed